-The general strengthening of the U.S. Dollar relative to other major foreign currencies from the first quarter of 2014 to the first quarter of 2015 had an impact on our sales and marketing expenses.
-For entities reporting in currencies other than the U.S. Dollars, if we had translated our first quarter 2015 results at the first quarter 2014 exchange rate rather than the actual exchange rates in effect during the first quarter of 2015, our sales and marketing expenses would have increased by \$4.5 million.
+The general strengthening of the U.S. Dollar relative to other major foreign currencies from the second quarter of 2014 to the second quarter of 2015 had an impact on our sales and marketing expenses.
+For entities reporting in currencies other than the U.S. Dollar, if we had translated our results for the second quarter of 2015 at the exchange rates for the second quarter 2014 rather than the actual exchange rates in effect during the second quarter of 2015, our sales and marketing expenses would have increased by an additional \$6.2 million.

-In the second quarter of 2015, we expect to incur sales and marketing expenses of approximately \$23.1 million related to Knowledge.
-Excluding the charges related to Knowledge, we expect sales and marketing expenses to increase for the remainder of the year, in absolute dollar terms, but to decrease as a percentage of total revenues as we continue to expand our direct sales force, increase our marketing activities, grow our international operations, build brand awareness and sponsor additional marketing events.
+Excluding the charges related to Knowledge, we expect sales and marketing expenses to increase for the remainder of the year, in absolute dollar terms, but remain relatively flat as a percentage of total revenues as we continue to expand our direct sales force, increase our marketing activities, grow our international operations, build brand awareness and sponsor additional marketing events.